shamil/graphout/README.md

 ### What's done

 - The intended flow works as designed/planned
-- A simple output module, that outputs to log file
+- A simple output module, that outputs to log file (embedded)
-- A zabbix output module, that outputs to zabbix server (as separate module)
+- A zabbix output module, that outputs to zabbix server ([as separate module](https://github.com/shamil/graphout-output-zabbix))

 ### TODO